Acute Mountain Sickness (AMS)

 Complications of altitude sickness

-If you ascend to an area of high altitude too quickly and don’t allow your body time to acclimatise, you may develop a serious form of altitude sickness such as HAPE or HACE.
+If you ascend to an area of high altitude too quickly and don’t allow your body time to acclimatise, you may develop a serious form of altitude illnesses such as HAPE or HACE.
 These conditions are rare, but potentially fatal if you don’t descend immediately and receive treatment.

 HAPE occurs when fluid builds up in your lungs.
 Symptoms usually develop between two and four days after a rapid ascent over 2,500m.
 You may: